bobanetwork/zkrand/README.md

        ./data/gpk.json"
        and all the verification keys saved at "./data/vks.json".
 Every member can obtain a verification key regardless of whether the
-       member participates in the NI-DKG or not.
+       member participates in the NIDKG or not.
 The verification keys are listed in the same order as the member public keys.
        The verification key $vk_i$ will be used to verify the partial evaluation generation by member $i$ using its secret share $sk_i$.